Embedding Dashboards and Widgets

 If your dashboard is within a folder, delete ?folder= and everything that follows, and then add ?embed=true.

 This will open the dashboard without the surrounding Sisense environment.

 Dashboard URL for a dashboard within a folder:

 Embedded URL for a dashboard within a folder:

 Embedding Configuration Options

-In Edit mode, when a user edits a widget, the metadata, filter/design and toolbar panels are displayed.
+Windows: In Edit mode, when a user edits a widget, the metadata, filter/design, and toolbar panels are displayed.
 You can hide some (or all) panels to prevent users from making changes to these panels, but you need to explicitly prevent these panels from being displayed.

-You do that by adding the following parameters to the URL of the dashboard/widget following the main parameters ?embed=true or ?embed=true&l=false&r=false&t=false.
-All the below parameters are optional.
+To do so, add the following parameters to the URL of the dashboard/widget following the main parameters ?embed=true or ?embed=true&l=false&r=false&t=false.
+All the following parameters are optional.

 |Parameter||In Dashboards||In Widgets|